What Does MLA Stand For? A full breakdown to MLA Style

 Q: Can I use a citation generator to create my Works Cited page?

 A: Citation generators can be helpful tools, but it is crucial to carefully review and edit the citations they generate.
-Always double-check the accuracy and completeness of each entry against the official MLA guidelines, ensuring that all necessary information is present and formatted correctly.
+And always double-check the accuracy and completeness of each entry against the official MLA guidelines, ensuring that all necessary information is present and formatted correctly.
 Relying solely on a generator without careful review can lead to errors and potential plagiarism issues.

 Q: What happens if I don't use MLA style correctly?